slauger/ansible-netscaler/README.md

 Still in development (alpha stadium).
 Use with caution, especially in your production environment.

 The Playbooks require at least Ansible 2.4.
 Running the plays *on* a NetScaler (as your Ansible control host) will not work.
-Currently NetScaler 12.0 is shipped with Python 2.6.6 and Ansible 2.1.1.0, which is completly outdated.
+Currently NetScaler 12.0 is shipped with Python 2.6.6 and Ansible 2.1.1.0, which is completely outdated.

 Feedback and feature requests are appreciated.